mozilla-services/Dockerflow/README.md

 # Dockerflow

-Dockerflow is a specification for automated building, testing and publishing of web of application containers that comply to a common set of behaviours.
+Dockerflow is a specification for automated building, testing and publishing of web application containers that comply to a common set of behaviours.
 Compliant web containers are simpler to deploy, monitor and manage in production.

 The specification is this README.md file.
 This repo contains a reference application that will change with the specification.
 See the [Contribution document](CONTRIBUTE.md) for details on suggesting changes and providing feedback.